parimple/zgdk/README.md

 # zgdk

-This is a Discord bot that does X, Y, and Z.
+This is a Discord bot that does manage discord server channels, gives moderators the tools to manage the server and introduces currency, a ranking system and many other features.

 ## Prerequisites